-The majority of the Gathering segment capital expenditures in 2023 through 2025, included in the table above, are expected to be for construction and expansion of gathering systems, as discussed below.
+The majority of the Gathering segment capital expenditures in 2024 through 2026, included in the table above, are expected to be for construction and expansion of gathering systems, as discussed below.
 The Gathering segment primarily invests capital to support Seneca's drilling and completion activity in their long-term development plan.
-Seneca has been in the process of shifting a larger share of its activity from its Western Development Area to Tioga County, Pennsylvania.
+Seneca has shifted a larger share of its forward-looking activity from its Western Development Area to Tioga County, Pennsylvania.
 As a result, the Gathering segment is expecting to see near-term increases in capital expenditures as it constructs the necessary infrastructure to support Seneca's activity in the region.